Bazzini - Kitchen Nightmares Update - Open or Closed?

 Leslie says that there are no college funds for their children.

-Gordon arrives and walks around the area.
+Gordon arrives and takes a walk about in the area.

 He notices that there are many other restaurants close to the restaurant.